obonaventure/cnp3/book/network/network.rst

    A larger network using BGP

-A first solution to allow `R2` and `R3` to exchange the interdomain routes that they have learned over their respective BGP sessions would be to configure the intradomain routing protocol to distribute inside `AS20` the routes learned over BGP sessions.
-Although routers support this feature, this is a bad solution for two reasons :
+A first solution to allow `R2` and `R3` to exchange the interdomain routes that they have learned over their respective BGP sessions would be to configure the intradomain routing protocol to distribute inside `AS20` the routes learned over the BGP sessions.
+Although current routers support this feature, this is a bad solution for two reasons :

  1. Intradomain routing protocols cannot distribute the attributes that are attached to a BGP route.
-If `R4` received via the intradomain routing protocol a route towards `194.100.0.0/23` that `R2` learned via BGP, it would not know that the route was originated by `AS10` and the only advertisement that it could send to `R3` would contain an invalid AS-Path
+If `R4` received via the intradomain routing protocol a route towards `194.100.0.0/23` that `R2` learned via BGP, it would not know that the route was originated by `AS10` and the only advertisement that it could send to `R3` would contain an incorrect AS-Path
- 2. Intradomain routing protocols have not been designed to support the hundreds of thousands of routes that a BGP router can receive on today's global Internet.
+ 2. Intradomain routing protocols have not been designed to support the hundreds of thousands routes that a BGP router can receive on today's global Internet.

 .. index:: eBGP, iBGP

-The best solution to allow BGP routers to distribute, inside an AS, all the routes learned over BGP sessions is to establish BGP sessions among all the BGP routers inside an AS.
-In practice, we distinguish between two types of BGP sessions :
+The best solution to allow BGP routers to distribute, inside an AS, all the routes learned over BGP sessions is to establish BGP sessions among all the BGP routers inside the AS.
+In practice, there are two types of BGP sessions :

  - :term:`eBGP session` or `external BGP session`.
 Such a BGP session is established between two routers that are directly connected and belong to two different domains.
  - :term:`iBGP session` or `internal BGP session`.
 Such a BGP session is established between two routers belonging to the same domain.
+These two routers do not need to be directly connected.

+In practice, each BGP router inside a domain will maintain an `iBGP session` with each other BGP router in the domain [#frr]_.
+This will create a full-mesh of `iBGP sessions` among all BGP routers of the domain. `iBGP sessions`, like `eBGP sessions` run over TCP connections.
+Note that in contrast with `eBGP sessions` that are established between directly connected routers, `iBGP sessions` are often established between routers that are not directly connected.

+An important point to note about `iBGP sessions` is that a BGP router will only advertise a route over an `iBGP session` provided that :

+ - the router uses this route to forward packets, and
+ - the route was learned over one of the router's `eBGP sessions`

+A BGP router does not advertise over an `iBGP session` a route that it has learned over another `iBGP session`.
+Note that a router can, of course, advertise over an `eBGP session` a route that it has learned over an `iBGP session`.
+This difference between the behaviour of a BGP router over `iBGP` and `eBGP` session is due to the utilisation of a full-mesh of `iBGP sessions`.
+Consider a network containing three BGP routers : `A`, `B` and `C` interconnected via a full-mesh of iBGP sessions.
+If router `A` learns a route towards prefix `p` from router `B`, router `A` does not need to advertise the received route to router `C` since router `C` will also learn the same route over the `C-B` `iBGP session`.

-To understand the utilisation of an iBGP session, let us consider in the network shown below what happens when router `R1` sends `U(194.100.0.0/23,195.100.0.1,AS10)`.
+To understand the utilisation of an `iBGP session`, let us consider in the network shown below what happens when router `R1` sends `U(194.100.0.0/23,195.100.0.1,AS10)`.
 This BGP message is processed by `R2` that advertises it over its `iBGP session` with `R4`.
 The `BGP Update` sent by `R2` contains the same nexthop and the same AS-Path as in the `BGP Update` received by `R2`. `R4` then sends `U(194.100.0.0/23,195.100.0.5,AS20:AS10)` to `R3`.
 Note that the BGP nexthop and the AS-Path are only updated [#fnexthopself]_ when a BGP route is advertised over an `eBGP session`.

 .. figure:: fig/network-fig-138-c.png
    :align: center